tannewt/wa-law.org/bill/2023-24/hb/1310/1/README.md

 2. Concurrent with the review described in subsection (1) of this section, the authority must create matrices listing the following codes available for provider payment through medical assistance programs: All behavioral health-related codes; and all physical health-related codes available for payment when provided in licensed behavioral health agencies.
 The authority must clearly explain applicable payment rules in order to increase awareness among providers, standardize billing practices, and reduce common and avoidable billing errors.
 The authority must disseminate this information in a manner calculated to maximally reach all relevant plans and providers.
 The authority must update the provider billing guide to maintain consistency of information.

 3. The authority must inform the governor and relevant committees of the legislature by letter of the steps taken pursuant to this section and results achieved once the work has been completed.

+## Section 32
+Sections 1 through 8, 10 through 28, 30, and 31 of this act take effect January 1, 2025.

+## Section 33
+Section 19 of this act expires when section 2, chapter 210, Laws of 2022 takes effect.

+## Section 34
+Section 27 of this act expires when section 28, chapter 264, Laws of 2021 takes effect.

+## Section 35
+Section 28 of this act expires July 1, 2026.

+## Section 36
+Section 29 of this act takes effect July 1, 2026.